Eating fruits and vegetables is good for you.

 So the more fruits and veggies you consume the better off you are.
 The problem is how.

-Experts recommend that you consume at least 5 servings per day.
+Experts recommend that you consume at least five servings per day.
 And if you don’t know how this looks like have a look at this article from CookingLight.com.

-In this article we’ll compared to alternative ways to consuming them aside from old fashioned cooking.
+In this article, we’ll compare two alternative ways of consuming them aside from old fashioned cooking.